sass/sass/README.md

   sometimes at the top level.
 The module system should allow the user to flexibly use modules with side-effects, and shouldn't force global configuration.

+### Low-Level

+These are goals that are based less on philosophy than on practicality.
+For the most part, they're derived from user feedback that we've collected about `@import` over the years.

+* **Using CSS files**.
+People often have CSS files that they want to bring into their Sass compilation.
+Historically, `@import` has been unable to do this due to its overlap with the plain-CSS `@import` directive and the requirement that SCSS remain a CSS superset.
+With a new directive name, this becomes possible.

+* **Import once**.
+Because `@import` is a literal textual inclusion, multiple `@import`s of the same Sass file within the scope of a compilation will compile and run that file multiple times.
+At best this hurts compilation time, and it can also contribute to bloated CSS output when the styles themselves are duplicated.
+The new module system should only compile a file once, at least for the default configuration.